Carry a Concealed firearm in Illinois

 - Standing Rifle Shooting Positions

 - Sitting Rifle Shooting Positions

 - Rifle Sports and Activities

 The are no prerequisites for taking this course, and the material is accessible to appropriately supervised mature children.
 Class fee is $200.00

 AR-15 TACTICAL CARBINE CLASS

-This class begins with tear down and cleaning of your carbine and gaining an understanding of the firearms controls and their function.
+This class begins with tear down and cleaning of your rifle and gaining an understanding of the firearms controls and their function.
 After a range safety briefing we will drive to the range where you will work through shooting and reloading your AR-15 in an efficient manner, identifying jams, clearing malfunctions, movement, utilizing cover and concealment, various shooting positions and more.
 Range time will include plenty of shooting that will put all your skills to use.
 You will need to bring with you to class the following: Your AR-15, A cleaning kit for your AR, Tactical rifle sling, magazine carrier (if you have one), 2-3 magazines, 300-350 rounds of ammunition, collapsible camping style chair, eye & ear protection.
 It is important to dress appropriately for the weather, as all the shooting is done outdoors.